A basic daily rhythm–a schedule–will help you and the children manage the new normal.

 Study after study shows the importance of reading to kids.
 Being home all day is a great chance to instill and strengthen that habit.

 Plan reading blocks.
-Fifteen to 20 minutes a day is a great place to start (remember, that’s total minutes, not all at once.
+Fifteen to 20 minutes a day is a great start (remember, that’s total minutes, not all at once.
 Break it into chunks).
 Consider structuring this reading time in a variety of ways: you read aloud, child reads aloud (if the child can read), and family silent reading time.